adamheins/f/README.md

 m master
 ```

+f is built to integrate with git, allowing you to have different branches for
+different tasks.
+For example, you may have separate work and personal branches
+with different aliases for each situation.

+Running `f --init` initializes the f alias directory as git repository and
+creates an initial commit. f also exposes the `--checkout` and `--branch`
+options, which run those git commands on the f alias directory.
+This allows for
+easy listing and switching between branches from anywhere.
+For other git
+commands, you need to actually use git within the f alias directory.

 ## Installation
 You simply need to arrange for the f script appropriate for your shell is
 sourced, and then run `f --init`.